emileDesmaili/emileDesmaili.github.io/_pages/about.md

 ---

-I'm studying Applied Statistics & Data Science at **Columbia University** (M.A. in QMSS).

-I have a background in Mathematics and Financial Economics
+I'm a Research Assistant at the Center for Climate Systems Research of Columbia University/NASA GISS.
+I have a background in Mathematics and Data Science

 **Academic Interests**
 ---
-Algebra, Topology, Geometric Deep Learning, Topological Data Analysis
+unclear

 **General Interests**